How long does LASIK last?

-I don’t think I’ve been asked the question “is lasik surgery permanent” as much in recent years.
-I think the reason why, may be due to more people knowing someone who had LASIK many years ago, and the person is still doing well and is happy they had lasik.
+Is LASIK permanent?
+I don’t think I’ve been asked that question as much in recent years.
+I think the reason why, may be due to more people knowing someone who had LASIK many years ago, and the person is still doing well and is happy they had LASIK.
 I know that’s true for me.
 I had LASIK in 1998 and other than the normal reading glasses in my late 40s, I have great vision.

 LASIK and PRK are “Permanent”